 - 4th June: Portland (Maine)

 I arrived at Heathrow Terminal 5 on Sunday evening, ready for my British Airways flight to Boston and the start of my amazing adventure.
-My three previous flights to/from the USA have been on brand, spanking new Boeing 787s, so it was with something of a jolt that I realised that this time I’d be slumming it on a humble old Boeing 777.
-However, that’s rather unfair on the poor 777, since it was a very well-appointed aircraft, with at-seat power at all the seats, even at the back in cattle class (err, I mean, economy).
+My three previous flights to/from the USA had been on brand new Boeing 787s, so it was with something of a jolt that I realised that this time I’d be slumming it on a humble old Boeing 777.
+However, that’s rather unfair on the poor 777, since it was a very well-appointed aircraft, with at-seat power at all the seats, even at the back in cattle class (err, I mean, economy, or, as British Airways calls it, World Traveller).

 In fact, I could go one step further and combine the two, using the at-seat power to boil my own kettle.
 Somehow, I don’t think that this would go down well with the aircrew though…

 My flight over was pretty good.
-We left the UK at 7.45 in the evening and arrived in Boston at 10.00 local time after seven hours in the air.
+We left the UK at 19:45 in the evening, arriving in Boston at 22:00 local time after seven hours in the air.
 This meant, as you will have seen from the gallery, that we had an extended sunset, with the sun slowly sinking below a horizon formed by a pretty unbroken bank of cloud.

 1st June: Sunny Boston

-Boston has gone out of its way to make me feel at home.
-When I first came to Boston in the autumn of 1998, it rained for four straight days.
+Boston had gone out of its way to make me feel at home.
+When I first visited Boston in the autumn of 1998, it rained for four straight days.
 Since then I’ve only ever been back in the winter, when it’s usually below freezing and/or snowing.
 This time, I thought, it will be different.
 Early summer; long, warm days; it will be glorious.

 Wrong.
 I was greeted by the coldest ever 1st June on record and almost continual rain, some of it horizontal.
 Just a typical, British summer’s day.
 It was like I’d never left home.